What is the EAL in the Mainstream Classroom Project?

 Who is it for?

-The pilot programme is initially targeting secondary schools in England, mainly in regions with a high percentage of EAL students and outside of London.
-After the evaluation phase in 2017/18, the aim is to take the programme to all schools in England.
+The pilot programme is initially targeting secondary schools in England, mainly in regions with a high percentage of EAL students.
+After the evaluation phase in 2017-2019, the aim is to take the programme to all schools in England.

-The project will be delivered by 12 Delivery Centres, that will be trained in 2016/17 by Hounslow Language Service specialists.
-For the Impact Evaluation year in 2017/18 we are looking for 100 evaluation schools to take part in the Randomised Control Trial and work with the University of York to gather evidence for the evaluation.
+The project will be delivered by 12 Delivery Centres.
+These centres have been trained in 2016/17 by Hounslow Language Service specialists.
+For the second Impact Evaluation year in 2018/2019 we are looking for a further 50 evaluation schools to take part in the Randomised Control Trial and work with the University of York to gather evidence for the evaluation.

 How will impact be measured?